iturdikulov/notes/Python_Community-Python_Tutorial_02_interpreter.md

 # 2. Using the Python Interpreter

 Python interpreter can be used in interactive mode or in scrips.
-In interactive mode Python interpreter support [[GNU_Readline|readline]] library, which provide rich keybinding system.
+In interactive mode Python interpreter support [[GNU_Readline]] library, which provide rich keybinding system.

 Personally I have `py` command-line alias to run `python` in interactive mode and `ipy` to run `ipython` (custom interactive shell).